PacktPublishing/Raspberry-Pi-Making-Amazing-Projects-Right-from-Scratch-/Readme.md

 Code files for courses

-# Module 1:Raspberry Pi By Example
+# Module 1: Raspberry Pi By Example
 ## What Will You Learn
 * Set up your Raspberry Pi and get it ready for some interesting real-life projects
 * Work with images, videos, webcams, and the Pi camera and create amazing time-lapse videos